Winter Sports in Norway

 Alpine/downhill skiing.
 And while cross-country skiing tends to be the most popular sport in Norway, alpine skiing – which is generally more popular than cross-country skiing in many countries – lags behind a bit.
 However, Norway can boast to have really top-notch facilities and resorts for downhill skiing.
 And if you are pondering about where to go for alpine skiing in Europe, Norway is, perhaps, among the best destinations for this purpose.
 Though, that comes at a price.
 Here you can have a look at the list of the best ski resorts in Norway.

 Ski jumping.
-This is just another ski discipline in this list, and the famous Holmenkollbakken, a ski jump at Holmenkollen, a resort within Oslo, is a bright symbol of this sport in Norway.
-The famous Holmenkollen ski jump was rebuilt 19 times, and its arena is able to accommodate up to 70,000 observers.
+This is just another ski discipline on this list, and the famous Holmenkollbakken, a ski jump at Holmenkollen, a resort within Oslo, is a bright symbol of this sport in Norway.
+The Holmenkollen ski jump was rebuilt 19 times, and its arena is able to accommodate up to 70,000 observers.
 Besides, the Holmenkollen ski jump is the first and oldest ski jump in the world, as it was built back in 1892.
-Other popular high ski jumps in Norway include the ones at Vikersund (the highest), Lillehammer, Notodden, Rena and Trondheim.
+Other popular high ski jumps in Norway include the ones at Vikersund (the highest), Lillehammer, Notodden, Rena, and Trondheim.

 Biathlon.
-In the recent years, more and more sportsmen and ordinary Norwegians tend to train for biathlon, which is popularized on the Norwegian TV.
+In recent years, more and more sportsmen and ordinary Norwegians tend to train for biathlon, which is popularized on Norwegian TV.
 There are several reasons for that.
 First of all, Norwegian athletes do well in this discipline.
 Secondly, it is a discipline that actually combines two disciplines: cross-country skiing and shooting, and the Norwegians are unlikely to be beaten in the first discipline.
 After all, it appears to be a TV-friendly sport, and many Norwegian families tend to watch it on TV.

 Ice hockey.
 The Norwegian National Team can boast really good results in numerous championships.
-Besides, this discipline is popular among kids in the schools.
+Besides, this discipline is popular among kids in schools.
 There are plenty of places with adequate facilities for this kind of sport in the country.

 Reindeer raids.
 This tends to be another great opportunity to embark on a winter adventure.
 Experience a journey on the genuine “vehicle” of the Sami people.
 Besides, you will be able to learn a few tricks, inherent to the Sami people, as well as to share an authentic Same meal.
-Order a tour on this page.

 Share this post: